domschl/ml-indie-tools/README.md

 ## History

+* (2023-01-21, 0.4.2) Start of port of pytorch transformers from Andrej Karpathy's nanoGPT as implemented in [`ng-video-lecture`](https://github.com/karpathy/ng-video-lecture/blob/master/gpt.py).
+Additional tests with Apple Silicon MPS and pytorch 2.0 nightly.
 * (2022-12-13, 0.4.0) The great cleanup: neither recurrence nor gated memory improved the transformer architecture, so they are removed again.
 * (2022-12-11, 0.3.17) Testversion for slightly handwavy recurrent attention
 * (2022-06-19, 0.3.1) get_random_item(index) that works with all tokenization strategies, get_unique_token_count() added.